Ramon Martinez Gion: Personal life

-At the beginning of Ramon’s professional career he already stated his sexuality and did various interviews for dutch media representing the LGBTQ community giving it a voice in the world of professional sports.
+At the beginning of Ramon's professional career he already stated his sexuality and did various interviews for Dutch media representing the LGBTQ community giving it a voice in the world of professional sports.
 On national coming out day (11 October 2012) Ramon helped by raising the rainbow flag over the city hall of Zwolle.
 While being the first openly homosexual volleyball player in The Netherlands he continued representing LGBTQ in his international career.
 Resulting in being the first openly gay professional athlete in Belgium France and Greece.
 Ramon was nominated for the OUT d’or in 2019 and to be ambassador of the 15th Paris International Sports Tournament hosted by FSGL.

+Sexual abuse allegations

+In March 2026, Ramon was accused of sexually abusing underage boys and engaging in extensive online sexual contact with minors.
+Prosecutors alleged that he had sexually abused a 10-year-old boy, produced or arranged the production of child sexual abuse material, possessed large quantities of such material, and conducted hundreds of potentially criminal sexual chats with boys between the ages of 8 and 17.
+Investigators initially found around 500 potentially criminal conversations, including chats in which explicit images were exchanged.
+By May 2026, nearly 60 minors had been identified as potential victims.
+Ramon remained in pre-trial detention while the investigation continued.